 - July vacation: In order to support services and meet coverage needs, vacation time requests are extremely limited during the last week of June and throughout July.

 Throughout this year, you will have access to gaining more than 50 Category I CME credits through The Johns Hopkins Hospital.
 It is your responsibility to sign-in/swipe-in at each and every conference you attend at Johns Hopkins.
-Additionally, after the first month at The Johns Hopkins Hospital, you should visit the CME office in the basement of Turner Concourse to confirm you are listed on the CME qualifying list.
-Your certificate noting the number of CME Category I credits will be available online at the end of each academic year (August-September).
+Your certificate noting the number of CME Category I credits will be available to you via my.jh.edu at the end of each academic year (August-September).
+You may also call the CME office at 53168 if you have any questions.
+The residency staff is not able to assist you with hospital CME certificates.

 Each year, an application for Category I CME is submitted to AAPA for the residency program’s lecture series.
 If approved, then a maximum of 50 hours of Category I CME credits by the Physician Assistant Review Panel will be awarded at the conclusion of the program.
 Physician assistants should claim only those hours actually spent participating in the CME activity.
 This program was planned in accordance with AAPA’s CME Standards for Live Programs and for Commercial Support of Live Programs.
 You must sign in to each lecture in order to receive the CME credit.

 The Johns Hopkins Hospital Department of Surgery Postgraduate Surgical Residency for physician assistants will be a 12-month employment contract.
 The stipend is $54,900 with twenty-two days of personal time off (PTO) to be used as vacation or sick time.
-Meal vouchers during call will be provided.
-Health and dental insurance, life insurance, short and long-term disability are available.
-Physician assistant surgical residents will be subject to the guidelines established by the Accreditation Council for Graduate Medical Education.
-Initial Maryland Controlled Dangerous Substance number, license fee and delegation fee will all be paid for by the hospital.
+As a hospital employee, you will be eligible for many benefits.
+Visit the Johns Hopkins Hospital human resources website for benefits information.
 A minimum of fifty category I and II credits will be available at no cost through various academic requirements during the residency.

 For Additional information about working at Johns Hopkins, please see the employee handbook.